BP0268119/Portfolio/Impact Evaluation.md

 ![view edited](https://github.com/BP0268119/Portfolio/assets/144491381/689ff23f-48da-445d-be1b-495b50c1b194)

 Then the 'explore' is built - this is the workings behind the dashboard and only selected data is brought through to be interacted with and visualised.
-This is where the filters, dimensions and measures are dictated.
+This is where the filters, dimensions and measures that will appear in the dashboard are established.

 ![explore edit](https://github.com/BP0268119/Portfolio/assets/144491381/c3d335fd-0267-46f0-8f88-45f3738d67f9)